 Refrigerator Storage

-Store the cooled peach crumble pie in the refrigerator for up to 5 days.
-Before serving, let it sit at room temperature for a short while, or warm individual slices in the microwave for 20-30 seconds to enjoy it slightly heated.
+Store the cooled pie in the refrigerator for up to 4 days.
+Let individual slices come to room temperature before serving, or warm them in the microwave for 20-30 seconds.

 Freezing Tips